scenee/FloatingPanel/README.md

     }
 ```

-### Make your contents correspond with a floating panel behavior
+### Work your contents together with a floating panel behavior

 ```swift
 class ViewController: UIViewController, FloatingPanelControllerDelegate {